Parks and Recreation

 Overview

-Northside Park is a 5.2 acre park located on the corner of Pontiac Trail and Taylor Street.
+Northside Park is a 5.2 acre park located on the corner of Pontiac Trail and Taylor Street on the city's north side.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains a small tot play area, a ball diamond, a basketball court, a gaga ball play area, a water fountain, restrooms, and a tennis court.
+The park contains two ball diamonds, a basketball court, a gaga ball pit, a water fountain, restrooms, and a tennis court.
 The park is adjacent to A2STEAM, which contains a few larger play areas.
 The park is the home of the CAN Northside Community Center.
-This center serves as Community Action Network’s administrative building and is also used as a community center.
+This center serves as Community Action Network’s administrative building.

 Access and Parking